 - No matter how long your trip is, it’s always a good idea to let your bank know you will be going abroad.
-This will hopefully prevent your cards form being blocked as you use them.
+This will hopefully prevent your cards from being blocked as you use them.

 - Cancel any contracts/payments you won’t use.

-These might include your mobile phone bill, gym membership, car insurance etc. There’s no point in paying for things unnecessarily whilst you take your trip.
+These might include your mobile phone bill, gym membership, car insurance, etc. There’s no point in paying for things unnecessarily whilst you take your trip.

 You know where you’re going, you know what you’re planning to do, you’ve carefully budgeted, and you’ve saved all the money you need.

 You must be ready to go right?
 Not quite yet, sorry.
 It’s time to start packing!

 But how do you pack smart?
 What should you take?

 It’s super important to pack depending on what type of trip you’re taking.
 You need to consider how long you’ll be going for and what you’ll be doing.
 What will the weather be like?
 And What activities do you have planned?
 Try not to overpack!
 Especially if you’re taking a longer trip which will involve a lot of carrying your pack around.

 Here is a basic packing list you can use for some ideas: